Cosupport computations for finitely generated modules over commutative noetherian rings: Cosupport in a commutative noetherian ring

-Equivalently, $\supp_RM$ is the set of prime ideals such that $E(R/\p)$ occurs as one of the indecomposable injective modules in the minimal semiinjective resolution of $M$ \cite[Remark 2.9]{Fox79}, see also \cite{CI10}; this motivates the main result in the next section.
+Equivalently, $\supp_RM$ is the set of prime ideals such that $E(R/\p)$ occurs as one of the indecomposable injective modules in the minimal semi-injective resolution of $M$ \cite[Remark 2.9]{Fox79}, see also \cite{CI10}.
+This perspective motivates the main result in the next section.